MichaelT025/Project-GhostPad/README.md

 ### Basic Workflow

 1. **Capture a screenshot**
-   - Click the "Use Screen" button
+   - Click the screenshot button
    - The overlay will be automatically excluded from the capture
-   - You'll see a confirmation when the screenshot is attached
+   - You'll see the button highlighted when a screenshot is attached

 2. **Ask a question**
    - Type your question in the input field